VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: NA
   + Estimation method: Package build
   + Estimation script: R/CreateVehicleTable.R
-  + Model object: data/CreateVehicleTableSpecifications.rda
+  + Model object: NA
   + Notes: NA

 ####  AdjustVehicleOwnership

 This module adjusts household vehicle ownership based on a comparison of the cost of owning a vehicle per mile of travel compared to the cost per mile of using a car service where the level of service is high.
 The determination of whether car services are substituted for ownership also depends on input assumptions regarding the average likelihood that an owner would substitute car services for a household vehicle.

-* This module step uses data sources including User specified from CreateVehicleTable
+* Data sources include none
-* This module step uses model types including Deterministic (substitutes random portion of cases where car service is cheaper)
+* Model types include Deterministic (substitutes random portion of cases where car service is cheaper)
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AdjustVehicleOwnership.md
+* Documented in inst/module_docs/AdjustVehicleOwnership.md

 The models in this model step are: